 How Bitcoin Transactions Work

-Bitcoin transactions are more complex than you might think.
-You rarely simply send an amount of bitcoin in one go.
-Instead, your bitcoin wallet and the bitcoin network have to go through a set of steps to ensure that the right amount of electronic money gets to the recipient.
+Bitcoin transactions are more complex behind the scene than you might think.
+You rarely send an amount of bitcoin in one go; instead, your bitcoin wallet and the bitcoin network have to go through a set of steps to ensure that the right amount of electronic money gets to the recipient.

-Firstly, it’s important to understand what a bitcoin looks like.
+To begin with, it’s important to understand what a bitcoin is.
 It isn’t a single record of a coin, as you might find on an accounting ledger or on your bank statement.

 The bitcoins that you send to someone were sent to you from someone else.
-When they sent them to you, the address that they sent from was registered on the bitcoin blockchain as the transaction input, and your address—the address they sent it to—was registered on the bitcoin network as the transaction output.
+When they sent them to you, the address that they sent it from was registered on the bitcoin blockchain (the encrypted and unaccessible register) as the transaction input, and your address—the address they sent it to—was registered on the bitcoin network as the transaction output.

-When you send that bitcoin on to someone else, your wallet creates a transaction output which is the address of the person to whom you’re sending the coin.
+When you send that bitcoin on to someone else, your wallet creates a transaction output, which is the address of the person you’re sending the coin to.
 That transaction will then be registered on the bitcoin network with your bitcoin address as the transaction input.

 What if you want to send just a tiny amount of bitcoin?
 Luckily, you can slice bitcoins very thinly indeed.
-The smallest divisible part of a bitcoin is called a satoshi, and it amounts to just one hundred millionth of a bitcoin.
-You can’t send just one satoshi over the network, though—that’s simply too small and would clog up the network with tiny transactions.
+The smallest divisible part of a bitcoin is called a satoshi, and it amounts to just 100 millionth of a bitcoin.
+You can’t send just one satoshi over the network, though—that’s too small and would clog up the network with tiny transactions.
 The smallest transaction value is 5340 satoshis, which is still pretty tiny.

 To complicate matters still further, many bitcoin transactions involve a transaction fee, which means that you have to add a certain amount of bitcoin on top of the amount you’re trying to send.
 If you don’t, then it’s likely that the bitcoin transaction will fail altogether.
 This is something to consider, especially when sending tiny fractions of a bitcoin.

-So, when you open your bitcoin wallet after a few transactions and begin to see multiple addresses containing lots of tiny amounts, that’s what’s happening.
+So, when you open your bitcoin wallet after a few transactions and begin to see multiple addresses containing lots of tiny amounts, you now know what’s happening.
 It isn’t particularly easy to read and makes bookkeeping a bit annoying, but it does make it possible to trace bitcoin transactions through the entire network—which is important, given bitcoin’s mantra of transparency and immutability.